 How long can I extend my pole?

 X-Poles can be extended up to 3.35m (=132'' or 11').
 When choosing an extension, the pole becomes more stable if the extended pole is at the lower end of its reach, because the height adjuster screw is not needed as much to make up for missing extension length.
 Also you should try to use the smallest number of extensions possible to reduce the number of joints.
 If you need to extend the pole above 3.35m you should use additional support.
 On way to increase the stability of long poles is to use the block mounts and screw the pole into the ceiling securely.
-If you have questions, please call us for help at +49 30 2150 2828.

 Can I shorten my pole dance pole?